bbbradsmith/binxelview/readme.txt

 Presets can be loaded and saved.
-The Preset menu is populated both from the current working directory, and also from the directory of the executable.
-This can be changed instead to one specific directory of your choice, which will be saved with your options.
+The Preset menu is populated from the directory of the executable, but this can be changed to another directory of your choice, which will be saved with your options.

 Palette